 If you've decided to dedicate time to improving your understanding of finances, you likely have a goal.
-Enhancing your financial knowledge can help you achieve it.
+Enhancing your knowledge of finances can help you achieve it.
 Even if you don't know your goal, that's ok too-we can help you make one.